Meet our Secondary Teachers

 Mrs. McRay says, "I am blessed with a wonderful husband who serves in the United States Air Force and two great children.
 My family and I enjoy being outside, playing games, and watching movies together.
 We have attended Highridge Christian Church since 2015 and have each found our area to get plugged in to serve there.
 We also love joining others from our church and community to serve in outreach projects.
 My favorite hobbies are reading, working out, walking my dog and baking. "

-Dr. Mark Tarpley, History
+Dr. Mark Tarpley, Humanities

 Dr. Mark Tarpley joined CLPS in 2015.
 He currently serves as Academic Specialist and leads the upper school history and math departments.
 Dr. Tarpley has also taught Medieval history, logic, and Latin as well as led a literary society called The Little Inklings at CLPS.